 The Zen of Writing

 Kids, you tried your best and you failed miserably.
 The lesson is, never try.
-Homer Simpson From what I learn about Zen Buddhism (it’s been a long lockdown) it is incumbent on us as individuals to let our feelings in – be they negative or positive.
-We should welcome them, especially those unpleasant thoughts that … Continue reading The Zen of Writing
+Homer Simpson From what I've learned about Zen Buddhism (it’s been a long lockdown) it's incumbent on us as individuals to allow our feelings to be – whether they be negative or positive.
+We should welcome them, even unpleasant thoughts … Continue reading The Zen of Writing

 What is a Favourite Story – of Yours?